sailscastshq/docs.sailscasts.com/docs/git-vibe/daily-workflow.md

 - `diff` shows the cumulative change for the current vibe
 - `check` shows branch, compare target, PR, checks, and session context
-- `enter` moves your shell back into the vibe
+- `enter` moves your shell back into the vibe or switches the current checkout back to that branch in `solo`; in normal interactive solo use it can also reopen the same checkout in your configured workspace app
-- `open` reopens the same vibe in Codex Desktop or VS Code
+- `open` reopens the same vibe in Codex Desktop or VS Code and, in `solo`, keeps the editor on the same checkout after the branch switch

 ## Open the pull request